GALLERY

 Click on the title to see more images

 Green is a very important color in the Majolica method and green copper oxide is one of the main ones used.
 You can mix and make up colors to your own taste.
 The following, going from right to left, are the four I use in the Majolica method.
-You can mix and make up all colors to your own taste.

-1) Green copper: 1-green copper oxide (Cu O2)
+1) Green copper: 1-green copper oxide (Cu2O)

 2) Green light: 1-yellow (Si-Zr-Pr) + 0,250 green strong (Co-Cr)